 How To Make It Vegan

 Three ingredients need a little plant-based makeover.
-Luckily, Germany makes this super easy.
+Luckily, supermarkets in Germany makes this super easy.
 I hope it's just as easy where you live.

 - Camembert